by Texas Homesteader ~

 Using tongs, gently fluff the spaghetti into the sauce.
-NOTE: If the spaghetti looks overly juicy, allow it to remain in the IP liner for and additional 10 minutes and the pasta should fully absorb the juice.
+NOTE: The spaghetti will look overly juicy.
+Allow it to remain in the IP liner for and additional 10 minutes and the pasta should fully absorb the juice.

 Serve immediately with a topping of grated cheese or minced fresh oregano if desired.

 NOTE: Once you add the pasta noodles, it's important to not stir the ingredients.
-Just layer and cook.
+Just criss-cross pasta, layer ingredients and cook.